 When you are off duty and using your personal vehicles, you will need a car insurance policy that meets or exceeds your state’s minimum required limits, just like any other driver.

-While there are not any insurance companies that sell insurance specifically for off-duty officers, there are several companies that offer discounts for law enforcement officers.
-Additionally, insurance companies may ask for your occupation when you ask for a quote.
+While auto insurance companies do not sell policies specifically for off-duty officers, there are several companies that offer discounts for law enforcement officers.
+Additionally, many insurance companies ask for your occupation when you ask for a quote.
+Since car insurance companies calculate rates based on risk, officers have a better chance at landing a lower rate.
 Police officers may be viewed as safer drivers, since insurance companies know that they understand the rules of the road and have had extensive driving training.
-When off-duty, this means officers may be less likely to cause accidents or file claims.
+When off duty, this means officers may be less likely to cause accidents or file claims.

 As a police officer, you know that accidents can happen to anyone at any time.
+Although the coverage on your squad vehicle is dependent on law enforcement agencies, selecting the right coverage on your personal car is essential.
 Car insurance is designed to protect your finances if an accident does happen.

 Law enforcement discounts on insurance